openshift-labs/learn-katacoda/intro-openshift/java-batch-processing/03-deploying-a-postgresql-database.md

 Click _Select_ button.

 Although a database would normally be paired with a persistent volume, we only want to demonstrate how to access the database in this course.
 The database instance we create here, will therefore only store the database in the filesystem local to the container.
-This means that if we delete the database containers, any changes would be lost.
+This means that if the database was restarted, any changes would be lost.
 When you deploy a database to be used with your own applications, you would want to look at using persistent volumes.

 On the details page **you must** enter a few database parameters.
 We will only specify database user name and password, and leave other fields with default values.